 This lightweight, slim, and sleek model by Hydrapak comes with a zip-lock divider that prevents your fluids from jostling around as you move.
-The top is a flip top design that makes it easy to use and easy to clean.
+The top is a flip-top design that is easy to use and to clean.
 It comes in 32-ounce, 50-ounce, 2-liter, and 3-liter sizes.

 When it comes time to clean the Hydrapak, you simply open it up, flip it inside out, and pop it in the dishwasher or scrub it with a brush.
 You’ll also be sure it dries thoroughly between uses because of the reversible design.
 It comes 100 percent welded, and it has very few seams to add to its durability.

-Bottom-Line: Probably the most lightweight race-ready, best water reservoirs available.
+Bottom-Line: Probably the most lightweight race-ready, hydration bladder available.

 The Osprey Hydraulics is very lightweight, and it comes BPA and PVC-free.
 The three-quarter turn wide mouth opening is perfect for filling up and closing it securely once you’re finished.
 You can purchase it in two or three-liter sizes.

-Bottom-Line: One of the most inexpensive and all-around versatile products available.
+Bottom-Line: One of the most inexpensive and all-around versatile hydration bladders available.

 The MSR Dromedary comes with a collapsible design, and it can handle everything from freezing to boiling temperatures.
 The exterior of this bladder is 1,000-denier heavy-duty Cordura with a durable polyurethane film.
 The interior of the bladder features a BPA-free food grade lining for an improved taste.